Our Committee

-Each individual plays an important role in the functioning of Encouraging Women in Horticulture and work together to achieve the organisation’s purpose.
+Each individual plays an important role in the functioning of Encouraging Women in Horticulture, and they work together to achieve the organisation’s purpose.

 Our Committee roles consist of a President, Vice President, Secretary, Treasurer and Ordinary Committee Members.

 Our constitution allows up to 10 Ordinary Committee Members on the committee each term.
-If you are interested in supporting, inspiring and encouraging women in horticulture, inquire about committee positions by contacting us (must be over 18)
+If you are interested in supporting, inspiring, and encouraging women in horticulture, please enquire about committee positions by contacting us (must be over 18).

 President